What Happens To The Belly Button After A Tummy Tuck?

 I never recommend sticking a marble in the belly button, although for some reason that idea floats around the internet.

-For more information about recovering from a tummy tuck, read our post: A Patient’s Guide To Tummy Tuck Recovery
+For more information about recovering from a tummy tuck, read our post: Tummy Tuck Preparation, Recovery and Aftercare

 What can you do if your belly button looks weird after a tummy tuck?

-While nothing is as natural as a god-given belly button, I give it great focus because to me it will one day be the only visible part of the tummy tuck.
-Making small belly buttons larger is far easier than making big ones smaller, so I always favor small.
+While nothing is as natural as a God-given belly button, I give it great focus because to me it will one day be the only visible part of the tummy tuck.
+Making small belly buttons larger is far easier than making big ones smaller, so I always favor small ones.
 All sutures should be placed underneath the skin to minimize visibility.

 Correcting an overly large or weird-looking belly button is best accomplished with a second tummy tuck (if possible), which is best avoided at all costs by getting it right in the original surgery.